jimmehc/CmdMode/README.md

 This means you'll have enhanced tab-completion (bash-style, if enabled in PSReadLine), persistent history, superior line editing capabilities (cut/copy/paste/select etc.), interactive history searching via Ctrl-R, any custom PSReadLine key handlers, and many other interactive shell features present in PowerShell.

 To switch back to PowerShell, run `psmode`.
 You will notice that any changes you made to environment variables while in CMD mode are present in PowerShell.

+## Caveats
+I've been using this myself without many issues for a while, but I haven't extensively tested it.
+I'm sure there are ways to break it, and that not everything works properly.
+Please open a bug if you encounter any problems.